 The most powerful New Zealand earthquake in recent history occurred in the Wairarapa in 1855.
 During this magnitude 8.2 earthquake, land moved along at least 140km of the Wairarapa Fault.
 Where the movement was greatest, the land shifted across more than 18 metres along the fault.
 Part of the nearby Rimutaka Range rose more than 6 metres.
 This is the biggest known movement by a single earthquake to have been recorded anywhere in the world.

-You can find out more about earthquakes in New Zealand at http://www.geonet.org.nz/.
+You could find out more about the major earthquakes in New Zealand and their impacts.